Postgraduate Course: Organising for Effectiveness (EMBA) (CMSE11277)

 - Understand and critically discuss the importance of problem-solving to problem-resolution.

-- Understand and critically evaluate a range of models of motivation, team dynamics and effectiveness, leadership, decision-making and sense-making, organisational configuration and control, culture, change and learning
+- Understand and critically evaluate a range of ideas about individual behaviour, team dynamics and effectiveness, leadership, decision-making and sense-making, organisational configuration and control, culture, change and learning

 |Recommended text: |